 When the weather gets dull and dreary in January, we could recommend many places to visit to escape the doldrums.
-This January, we think you should consider an adventure in Africa.
+This January—and throughout the whole year—we think you should consider an adventure in Africa.
 It’s crowd-free and wild as can be.

 Pop-Up Serengeti Camps

 From January to April 2020, a small tented camp near the Mara River in the Kogatende region will set up shop, and include all of the services and hospitality you’d expect from luxury tented camps in the region.